 Remy Klammers has spent his entire career in leading investment banks, pioneering Structured Products and Trading Risk across the globe.
 After starting

-his career with BNP Paribas, he moved to Goldman Sachs where he attained the sought after title of Partner at the age of 34 while leading trading operations in Japan and London.
+his career with BNP Paribas, he moved to Goldman Sachs where he became a Partner at the age of 34 while leading trading operations in Japan and London.

 He joined Lehman Brothers Tokyo, and then moved to Singapore to take up role as Global Head of FICC for Standard Chartered Bank Plc where he was responsible

 for significant revenue generation.
-In 2009, Remy was awarded the Distinguished Financial Industry Certified Professional
+In 2009, Remy was awarded the Distinguished Financial Industry Certified Professional certification in Financial

-from Imperial College in London and an Engineering Degree from “EcoleSuperieured’Electricite (Supelec) in France.
+from Imperial College in London and an Engineering Degree from Ecole Superieure d’Electricite (Supelec) in France.

-Chief Operating Officer
+Chief Financial Officer